Richard Ormonde Shuttleworth: Motor vehicles

 By this time he had already begun to collect and restore vintage cars.
 Richard Shuttleworth first took part in a London to Brighton Veteran Car Run in 1928.
 He often entered more than one car for this event.
-He participated 1928—1938 except for 1935 where: "R. O. Shuttleworth failed to send in his entry before the closing date, but joined up with the others at Westminster Bridge with a Benz.
+He participated 1928 to 1938; except for 1935 where: "R. O. Shuttleworth failed to send in his entry before the closing date, but joined up with the others at Westminster Bridge with a Benz.
 His companion at the wheel was Charles Martin, and their hairy goat-skin coats, which dated from the same period as the car, were much admired."

 He won the Brighton Speed Trials on a Bugatti Type 51 in 1934, and again in 1935 on an Alfa-Romeo P3 Tipo B, breaking Sir Malcolm Campbell's course record.
 He also won a one-off hill climb at Joel Park, Northwood Hill, Middlesex, on 22 June 1935, on a Bugatti, in a time of 30.16 seconds.
 His greatest victory came in the Donington Grand Prix in 1935.
 He won the Mountain Championship at Brooklands later that year.
 In 1936 he had a bad crash in his Alfa Romeo at the South African Grand Prix.
 The injuries suffered caused him to retire from motor racing.

 He was chairman of Railton Cars, Ltd and a member of the British Racing Drivers' Club (BRDC).

 Aircraft

 Shuttleworth became interested in aviation and earned his pilot's licence.
 He collected old aircraft, repaired them for flight at workshops at Old Warden, Bedfordshire and flew them at air displays.
 He acquired a wrecked Blériot XI and a Deperdussin 1910 monoplane from a local businessman and restored them; the Blériot is now the world's oldest flying powered aircraft.

 When the Second World War broke out Shuttleworth joined the Royal Air Force Volunteer Reserve (RAFVR).
-He reached the rank of pilot officer and was selected to join the Aircraft Crash Investigation Branch once he had completed his RAF flying training, and to achieve this in August 1940 he was training with No. 12 Operational Training Unit RAF at RAF Mount Farm, Oxfordshire.
+He reached the rank of pilot officer and was selected to join the Aircraft Crash Investigation Branch once he had completed his RAF flying training, and to achieve this in August 1940 he was training with No. 12 Operational Training Unit RAF at RAF Mount Farm, a Relief Landing Ground for RAF Benson in Oxfordshire.
 In the early hours of 2 August 1940 he took off in a Fairey Battle light bomber for a cross-country training exercise, but it crashed into a hill at nearby Ewelme and he was killed.

 Richard Shuttleworth is buried in the Shuttleworth family plot at the church of St Leonard in Old Warden.